 "I feel tense but at the same time ready to tackle my 14th career season in Formula 1.
 At last, the speculation about the test results is over.
 The track is what counts now".

-Montoya, before the show against comedy, promises that the championship fight will be tough:
+Montoya believes that the championship fight will be tough:

-"Ferrari’s domination?
+"Ferrari's domination?
 I think that Ferrari is going to be strong again, like every year.
 I'm going to try to win the championship.
 It is very straightforward.
 When it is your time, it is your time and it was not meant to be last year.
 I think that 2004 could be the year to take the championship.
 Our car is a big step forward from last year.
-It is an excellent cat.
+It is an excellent car.
 It was presented early in order to test and develop it in the best possible way.
 We had some gearbox issues which have been solved".

 "In addition to the importance of the event, there are other sensations coming through.
 Australia is fantastic and the people here are very relaxed.
 Melbourne is the ideal city to start the season.
 I like Albert Park even if it is a street circuit.
 Years ago, I did not think that I would like it.
 Yet, the security improved and I found the right feeling".